What Is a PO Number and How to Create It (+ Examples)

 Service Industries:

 PO numbers might include codes related to the type of service provided.
-A company ordering IT services might use a PO number like PO2023-IT-JUL.
+For example, a company ordering IT services might use a PO number like PO2023-IT-JUL.
 ‘IT’ denotes the service type, and ‘JUL’ indicates the month.

 • PO: Purchase Order